 This command necessitates the replacement of “example.com” with your domain name.
 Thus, The directory will house files and assets associated with your virtual hosts, including HTML files, images, scripts, and other resources.

-Setting up individual directories for each virtual host facilitates a distinct separation of concerns, a factor of significance in the context of security and troubleshooting.
+Setting up individual directories for each virtual host facilitates a distinct separation of concerns, which is significant in the context of security and troubleshooting.

 The new directory may require appropriate ownership and permissions to allow Apache (HTTPD) access.
 The succeeding commands set the correct ownership and permissions: